PoP-PoPAPI/api/README.md

 - ✅ Shape of the response mirrors query
 - ✅ Field arguments (for filtering/pagination/formatting/etc)
 - ✅ Directives (to change the behaviour of how data is fetched)
+- ✅ Fetch all data using a single interface, from a single gateway

 _From REST:_